 If so, we would like to extend an invitation for you to join the Power ColLABorative.

-If you have any questions about eligibility, please email our California Outreach Manager, Maria Temporal, at email@example.com.
+If you have any questions about eligibility, please email our Outreach Manager, Maria Temporal, at firstname.lastname@example.org.

 What does the curriculum include?

 The curriculum includes suggested lesson sequences, options for differentiation, resource links, handouts, and materials.
-You will receive both a hard-copy and a PDF version of the curriculum.
+You will receive a PDF version of the curriculum.